 The Rate Monotonic scheduling algorithm is a simple rule that assigns priorities to different tasks according to their time period.
-That is task with smallest time period will have highest priority and a task with longest time period will have lowest priority for execution.
-As the time period of a task does not change so not its priority changes over time, therefore Rate monotonic is fixed priority algorithm.
-The priorities are decided before the start of execution and they does not change overtime.
+That is, a task with the smallest time period will have the highest priority, and a task with the longest time period will have the lowest priority for execution.
+As the time period of a task does not change, neither does its priority change over time.
+Therefore, Rate Monotonic is a fixed priority algorithm.
+The priorities are decided before the start of execution and they do not change over time.

-Rate monotonic scheduling Algorithm works on the principle of preemption.
-Preemption occurs on a given processor when higher priority task blocked lower priority task from execution.
-This blocking occurs due to priority level of different tasks in a given task set. rate monotonic is a preemptive algorithm which means if a task with shorter period comes during execution it will gain a higher priority and can block or preemptive currently running tasks.
-In RM priorities are assigned according to time period.
-Priority of a task is inversely proportional to its timer period.
-Task with lowest time period has highest priority and the task with highest period will have lowest priority.
-A given task is scheduled under rate monotonic scheduling Algorithm, if its satisfies the following equation:
+Rate monotonic scheduling algorithm works on the principle of preemption.
+Preemption occurs on a given processor when a higher priority task blocks a lower priority task from execution.
+This blocking occurs due to the priority level of different tasks in a given task set.
+Rate monotonic is a preemptive algorithm, which means if a task with a shorter period comes during execution, it will gain higher priority and can block or preempt currently running tasks.
+In RM, priorities are assigned according to the time period.
+The priority of a task is inversely proportional to its timer period.
+The task with the lowest time period has the highest priority, and the task with the highest period will have the lowest priority.
+A given task is scheduled under the rate monotonic scheduling algorithm if it satisfies the following equation:

 where n is the number of tasks in a task set.